Alex Grimes

 1st May 1963 Sighted Rarotonga, Cook Islands

-9th May 1963 Avatiu harbour, Cook Islands
+9th May 1963 Avatiu Harbour, Cook Islands

 June to October 1963 Two unsuccessful attempts for NZ